What the Lohnausweis is

 Benefits, expenses and allowances

 The Lohnausweis is not only about base salary.
 It can also show benefits and value advantages, such as a company car, meals, accommodation, gifts, tickets, allowances or employer-paid items.
 The official salary-certificate instructions explain how employers should treat many of these details.
+For US expats, see the US expat tax guide for how global tax reporting interacts with Swiss employer benefits.

 Do not assume that every payment from the employer is taxed the same way.
 A genuine expense reimbursement is different from a flat allowance, and a benefit can be different again.
 If a line looks unfamiliar, ask payroll what it represents before using the number in a tax return.